-Tested: Codebase w/ test method
+Tested: Codebase with test method

+Separate test results (A and B) shall be provided for modifications to the encoder search algorithm other than the one described above.

 Test descriptions

 Harmonization of MPM lists (JVET-M0295 Huawei / JVET-M0815 LGE)

 When using non-zero reference line, the MPM list uses only 4 modes.
 These 4 modes are derived by excluding Planar and DC modes from the zero-reference line MPM list, and all other remaining angular MPM of zero-reference line list are re-used as the MPM list of non-zero reference lines.